CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 AROTAT      0 45 0
 ```

-ATRANS: the object translate [1,1,1] from the original translation.
-AROTAT: the object rotate [0 45 0] from the original rotation.
+ATRANS: the object translate [1,1,1] from the original translation; AROTAT: the object rotate [0 45 0] from the original rotation;

 ## Performance Analysis